afrianluthfan/ai-assisted-snippingtool-ocr-text-summarizer/README.md

-# SnippingTool OCR
+# AI-Assisted SnippingTool OCR

 ### About

-This is a program that can summarize any texts you can screenshot with Microsoft's Snipping Tool with the help of Google's Gemini.
+This is a program that can summarize any texts you can screenshot using Microsoft's Snipping Tool with the help of Google's Gemini.
 I made this cos i was bored lol

 ### Requirements